Implementing Avro Schema Registry Validation in Python

 url = f"{self.registry_url}/compatibility/subjects/{self.subject}/versions/latest"

-resp = self._session.post(url, json=payload, timeout=5)
+resp = self._session.post(url, json={"schema": new_schema}, timeout=5)

 if resp.status_code == 409:

-logger.warning("Schema incompatible with latest version")
+logger.warning("Schema incompatible with latest registered version")

 return False